 You wouldn’t run a marketing campaign without tracking its performance.
-When offering a freemium or free trial version of your product, you’re turning your product into a new customer acquisition channel.
+When offering a or version of your product, you’re turning your product into a new customer acquisition channel.
 So, it’s essential to understand how well that channel performs—which you can do easily by tracking the right metrics.

 This guide outlines key metrics to track the success of your freemium and free trial efforts and advice to ensure you’re measuring what matters.